johnmosesman/blog/things_i_wish_i_knew/part_2.md

 I also have a few that are things that I either can't seem to type correctly or forget what the alias is:

 ```
-# Always forget if it's prodlog or proglogs so why not both.zoidberg?
+# Always forget if it's prodlog or prodlog(s) so why not both.zoidberg?
 alias prodlog="heroku logs --tail -r production"
 alias prodlogs="heroku logs --tail -r production"